frc9/docker-awspec/README.md

 # docker-awspec
-This is the repository of the raniemi/awspec docker image found in Docker Hub
+This is the repository of the frc9/awspec docker image found in Docker Hub.
+Supported version is 1.9.0.
 # Prerequisites

 You only need to have `docker` installed to run this `awspec` Docker image and `git` if you wish to clone the project locally.